ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Strategic Exception to Following Suit:** If a non-declarer leads with a card of the trump suit (without knowing it's trump since it hasn't been revealed yet), and the declarer has only the folded card of that suit, the declarer can choose to play any other card instead of following suit.
 This allows the declarer to protect their trump card and maintain the secrecy of the trump suit.
 *   **Original Bidder Leads:** The player to the dealer's left *always* leads the first trick.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
-*   **Tiered Scoring:** Game points awarded/lost depend on whether the final bid was made in Round 1 or Round 2 (or was Honors).
+*   **Tiered Scoring:** Stakes exchanged depend on whether the final bid was made in Round 1 or Round 2 (or was Honors), with higher stakes for Honors bids and Round 2 bids.
 *   **Concession Option:** The bid winner may concede if they believe they cannot make their bid.
 This option is available at any point - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
 Concession results in an automatic loss - the entire team loses in 4-player mode, and the individual Declarer loses in 3-player mode.
 *   **Full Game Definition:** A full game continues until one team (4p) or player (3p) loses all their stakes.
 If a player/team owes more stakes than they have remaining at the end of a round, they pay what they have and the game ends immediately.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.